tpokki/terraform-aws-demo/README.md

 TL;DR: Executing the commands in this demo may cost you money !!

 Using this demo requires Amazon Web Services account, and therefore the commands and examples may cause you to run billable instances in Amazon (especially if you are not entitled to free tier).
-Most likely the cost wont be much, even if you are not entited to free tier.
+Most likely the cost wont be much, even if you are not entitled to free tier.
 Just remember to destroy the machines you've created after you've done.

 This should go without saying; I cannot held responsible for any of the expenses that running this demo may cause to you or the AWS account owner you are using.

 About
 -----

-This is simple terraform demo that sets up following simple infrastucture into AWS EC2 cloud.
+This is simple terraform demo that sets up following simple infrastructure into AWS EC2 cloud.

 ```
         internet